msank00/msank00.github.io/_posts/2019-08-06-blog_204_ML_NLP_Part_2.md

 ## Maximum Entropy Model

-> This model considers all of the probability distributions that are `empirically consistent` with the training data; and chooses the distribution with the `highest entropy`.
+> :sparkles: This model considers all of the probability distributions that are `empirically consistent` with the training data; and chooses the distribution with the `highest entropy`.
 A probability distribution is "empirically consistent" with a set of training data if its estimated frequency with which a class and a feature vector value co-occur is equal to the actual frequency in the data.

 - Many problems in natural language processing can be viewed as `linguistic classification` problems, in which `linguistic contexts` are used to predict `linguistic classes`.